12 Creative Ways to Celebrate Winter Solstice

 11. Make a Lantern

 Create your own nature lanterns for winter solstice with this simple tutorial from Tanglewood Hollow.
-Children will love gather items and crafting these beautiful lanterns using natural materials.
+Children will love gathering items and crafting these beautiful lanterns using natural materials.

 12. Read Books Together